 BasicPentesting 2 IP: 192.168.56.101

 Part 1 – Creating a Metasploit Workspace & Scanning with Nmap

-I always like to start with creating a new Metasploit Workspace for a new project.
-So I keep everything I gather in that workspace and can access it any time.
-First I started Metasploit.
+I always like to start by creating a new Metasploit Workspace for a new project.
+So I keep everything I gather in that workspace and can access it at any time.
+First, I started Metasploit.

 And then created a new workspace named basicpentesting2.

 After identifying my own host with the IP of 192.168.56.102, I run a Nmap simple ping scan to identify the Basic Pentesting 2 VM.